 Research & Publications

-My research covers a wide range of topics in criminal justice, broadly examining how politics, knowledge and social relations draw people into criminal justice contact, and shape their experiences.
-I am particularly interested in how contemporary criminal justice reform movements engage with expert knowledge in the context of political conflict.
+I employ interpretive qualitative methods to research a wide range of topics in criminal justice, broadly examining institutional intersections with medicine, politics, and family.
 If you can’t access anything, please let me know— I am happy to share.

 trauma discourse and Criminal Justice reform: veterans treatment courts